hersh-gupta/smart-311/README.md

 ## Usage

 ### Examples
-For code examples and different implementation approaches, check out our [examples directory](examples/).
+For code examples and different implementation approaches, check out [examples directory](examples/).
 It includes both a simple standalone implementation and a more complete example using the full project structure.

 ### Configuration
 Customize the system in [`src/config.py`](src/config.py):